DevExpress/OBSOLETE_EF-Core-Security/README.md

 # EF Core Security
 ## About

-This project allows to restrict an access to a data for CRUD operations on entity-level, object-level and member-level.
+This project allows to restrict an access to a data for CRUD operations on entity-level, object-level and member-level in applications that use [Entity Framework Core (EF Core)](https://github.com/aspnet/EntityFramework/wiki)

 ## Getting started